solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ![][45]

-Once the alert has been configured, you can create an action group to send a notification the operations team.
+Once the alert has been configured, you can create an action group to send a notification to the operations team.

 See: [Set up alerts on metrics for Azure Database for MySQL - Flexible Server]